What is Customer Due Diligence?

 2: Increased Vigilance

 It would not be an exaggeration to say that scrutinizing financial institutions may know more about their clients than their own friends and family by the conclusion of the more rigorous processes.
-Given the rapid evolution and overall complexity of CDD requirements, it is imperative that financial institutions place a high priority on acquiring a comprehensive comprehension of the various types of customer due diligence processes.
+Given the rapid evolution and overall complexity of CDD requirements, financial institutions must prioritize acquiring a comprehensive comprehension of the various types of customer due diligence processes.

 If an official sees signs of bad acting or records that should not have been kept but have been, they can punish and fine people.
 If the authority thinks that illegal activity has taken place and the company is to blame for not finding it, they can shut down the business, if only for a short time.